gregwcy/Reddit-API-Clasffication-Model/README.md

 * Decision Trees

  These are the results:

  ![image](https://user-images.githubusercontent.com/49399188/123557893-0b6b2600-d7c6-11eb-9192-8871e1228f8f.png)

  We select the Logistic Regressoin, Multinomial Naive Bayes and K Nearest Neighbors for further examination (all with TF-IDF Vectorizer)

  This is a summary of our models:

  ![image](https://user-images.githubusercontent.com/49399188/123558006-977d4d80-d7c6-11eb-8481-27e324d88d55.png)

  We see that Naive Bayes performed the best on test data (lowest varaince) but KNN presented the lowest bias.

- We also look at the misclassications:
+ We also look at the misclassifications:

  ![image](https://user-images.githubusercontent.com/49399188/123558025-c1cf0b00-d7c6-11eb-8f02-c6dd8e091e00.png)
  We can see that both Naive Bayes and KNN more confidently predicted the classes with fatter tails in the chart.
 However, logistic regression did well in minimising the magnitude of misclassifcation.